0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 Step by step:

 1. Sign in
-2. Go to the [Node operation](https://browser.partisiablockchain.com/node-operation) menu in the browser left sidebar.
-If the menu is not visible, sign in
+2. Go to the [Node operation](https://browser.partisiablockchain.com/node-operation) menu in the browser left sidebar
 3. Click "SEE MORE" to unfold the collapsed delegation table located below the **Delegated from others** section
-4. Locate the offer you wish to respond to.
-In the **Amount** column, either click on the checkmark icon to accept the full amount, or click the minus icon to accept a partial amount
+4. In the **Amount** column of the offer you wish to respond to, either click on the checkmark icon to accept the full amount,
+5. or click on the minus icon to accept a partial amount

 ### How to retract delegated MPC tokens

 Step by step:

 1. Sign in
-2. Go to the [Your assets](https://browser.partisiablockchain.com/assets) menu in the browser left sidebar.
-If the menu is not visible, sign in
+2. Go to the [Your assets](https://browser.partisiablockchain.com/assets) menu in the browser left sidebar
 3. Click "SEE MORE" to unfold the collapsed delegation table located below the **Available to delegate** section
 4. Locate the offer you wish to retract from.
 In the **Amount** column click on the "Retract" icon
 5. Write the amount of MPC tokens you wish to retract